 Our approach is to understand and map your business configuration, then work through your requirements with you.
 Using an iterative process, we look at the tools that are most appropriate for your management.

-To start the requirements analysis process, I suggest that people record their findings using Evernote as a business memory and then group and analyze them.
+To start the requirements analysis process, I suggest that people record their findings using Evernote as a business memory and then group and analyse them.

 Record in Evernote business activity, remarks, thoughts, observations based on events, meetings, thinking, experience, exchange with colleagues and partners.
 Store drafts, sketches, mindmaps, documents.
 Combine with Google Docs for shareable spreadsheets and documents.